bennettsf/wordgame/README.md

 The letter buttons are generated using the functions in wordgame.py

-My next plan is to introduce logic (similar to the game boggle) which limitations to how you are able to construct your words as well as minor visual updates!
+My next plan is to introduce logic (similar to the game boggle) with limitations to how you are able to construct your words as well as minor visual updates!

 Screenshots: